Nikon Z9 Camera Review

 The issues you might have begin to come up with multiple people in the frame.
 The Z9 is going to pick one person to concentrate focus on, and it will also put a faint box on the others it sees (which you can activate as the new subject by using the Direction pad).
 Frankly, this starts to require a lot of user input in a number of situations (e.g. event photography) in which I tried it.
 And my reacting and pressing the Direction pad is a "lag" that, in some cases (e.g. sports) puts me behind what's happening.

 Yes, you can narrow the area over which subject detection is done.
-You do this by choosing Wide-area AF (small) or Wide-area AF (large).
-I'm going to go out on a limb here and say that most people using those modes don't understand them.
+I strongly suggest you do so.
+You do this by choosing Wide-area AF (small) or Wide-area AF (large) or by defining and selecting one of the two custom versions Wide-area AF (C1) and Wide-area AF (C2).
+I’m going to go out on a limb here and say that most people using those modes don't understand them.
 The box you see in those modes is not a box in which the subject has to be completely contained.
 If you're using these modes you need to be aware that the subject detection can and will often occur outside the box.
 Put the box completely on someone's neck, for instance, and their eyes will be detected ;~).
-The large variant of Wide-area is thus also sometimes problematic if it can see parts of two subject's simultaneously.
+The larger variants of Wide-area are thus also sometimes problematic if they can see parts of two subject's simultaneously.
 As I suggested with the Sony A1's automatic focus detection: if you're struggling to get the camera to focus on the subject you want, narrow what the camera can see.
 This is absolutely true with the Z9, as well.
-Of course, once you go completely narrow, you now have to start moving the box (or camera) to keep up with the subject.
+Of course, once you go completely narrow, you now have to start moving the focus box (or camera) to keep up with the subject.
 That's not "point and shoot"!

 I know I'll get pushback on this, but I personally prefer the guarantee of closest subject priority in Group AF on my D6 to any of the Z9 choices in certain situations.
 There's no such "certainty mode" on the Z9, as it has the same tendency as do all Nikon and Sony mirrorless cameras to lock onto bright, contrasty backgrounds when it gets confused.